Applying to Dartmouth’s MPH and MS Programs

 Getting Started on Your Application

-All application materials for Dartmouth’s Master of Public Health (MPH) and Master of Science in Healthcare Research (MS) programs are submitted through SOPHAS – The Centralized Application Service for Public Health (www.sophas.org).
+To apply for Dartmouth’s Master of Public Health (MPH) and Master of Science (MS) programs:

 Application Deadline | Round Description | |